 Most of the class meetings will consist of team-based activities that will allow you to apply the material learned from the readings.
-Most of the application exercises will pose a question (sometimes based on a news article, a case, a film), and require that you make a decision as a team based on your discussion together.
+Some of the application exercises will pose a question (sometimes based on a news article, a case, a film), and require that you make a decision as a team based on your discussion together.
 Your team will need to poll each member, listen to each member's ideas, and their explanation for why their idea should be supported, and then reach a team consensus.
 At the end of your deliberation, all of the teams will simultaneously show their decisions.
 Then we will discuss the question as a class.
 Over the semester we will do many smaller applications.
+We will also have other discussion-based activities for your group to work on throughout the semester.